clue/docker-ttrss/README.md

 # docker-ttrss

-This docker image allows you to run the [Tiny Tiny RSS](http://tt-rss.org) feed reader.
+This [Docker](https://www.docker.com) image allows you to run the [Tiny Tiny RSS](http://tt-rss.org) feed reader.
 Keep your feed history to yourself and access your RSS and atom feeds from everywhere.
-You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of available apps.
+You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of the available apps.
-This is a [docker](https://www.docker.io) image that eases setup.

 ## About Tiny Tiny RSS